PostHog/posthog.com/contents/blog/posthog-vs-growthbook.md

 ### How long does it take to implement GrowthBook?

-The basic GrowthBook implementation is relatively similar to PostHog.
-The need to define data twice as well as integrate external tools makes it longer.
+The basic GrowthBook implementation seems relatively similar to PostHog, but the need to define data twice as well as integrate external tools makes it longer.

 To implement GrowthBook from scratch: